-Embrace geek chic with a Dr. Who classroom theme!
+Embrace geek chic with a Doctor Who classroom theme!

 - Should she do something risky or stick with what’s safe?